GoodHatsLLC/HighwayHashSwift/README.md

 The reference implementation of `HighwayHash` is written in C++.
 This package bundles that implementation in an `XCFramework` and provides a simple API.

+(Note: `v0.1.0` uses an XCFramework.
+The current main attempts to build directly.)

 The algorithm is stable and, unlike Swift's native Hashable behavior, this package provides an API with a stable seed value. i.e. you can serialize the output and rely on it to be constant between sessions.